spectrocloud/librarium/docs/docs-content/integrations/prometheus-operator.md

 #### Persistent Storage

 You can configure the Prometheus Operator to use persistent storage.
-To enable persistent storage add the following code snippet to the `kube-prometheus-stack.prometheus.prometheusSpec.storageSpec` configuration block in the pack's YAML configuration file.
+To enable persistent storage, add the following code snippet to the `kube-prometheus-stack.prometheus.prometheusSpec.storageSpec` configuration block in the pack's YAML configuration file.
 The code snippet below creates a Persistent Volume Claim (PVC) for the Prometheus Operator.